G-Mapper: Learning a Cover in the Mapper Construction: Abstract

 \section{Abstract}

 The Mapper algorithm is a visualization technique in topological data analysis (TDA) that outputs a graph reflecting the structure of a given dataset.
-The Mapper algorithm requires tuning several parameters in order to generate a ``nice" Mapper graph.
-The paper focuses on selecting the cover parameter.
+However, the Mapper algorithm requires tuning several parameters in order to generate a ``nice" Mapper graph.
+This paper focuses on selecting the cover parameter.
 We present an algorithm that optimizes the cover of a Mapper graph by splitting a cover repeatedly according to a statistical test for normality.
-Our algorithm is based on $G$-means clustering which searches for the optimal number of clusters in $k$-means by conducting iteratively the Anderson-Darling test.
-Our splitting procedure employs a Gaussian mixture model in order to choose carefully the cover based on the distribution of a given data.
-Experiments for synthetic and real-world datasets demonstrate that our algorithm generates covers so that the Mapper graphs retain the essence of the datasets.
+Our algorithm is based on G-means clustering which searches for the optimal number of clusters in $k$-means by iteratively applying the Anderson-Darling test.
+Our splitting procedure employs a Gaussian mixture model to carefully choose the cover according to the distribution of the given data.
+Experiments for synthetic and real-world datasets demonstrate that our algorithm generates covers so that the Mapper graphs retain the essence of the datasets, while also running significantly faster than a previous iterative method.